GuttermanA/GuttermanA.github.io/_posts/2018-02-05-ruby-syntatic-sugar.md

 The example above is taken from my first project at Flatiron School.
 The method is used to log a user in to a simple Command Line Interface (CLI) application using ActiveRecord.
 The magic happens on the final line.
 In this case, \|\| is acting as an if/else statement.
 It still follows the rules of the operator, but of values we are passing methods.

-If {% highlight ruby %} self.find_by(name: username) {% endhighlight %} evaluates to true, it returns the user in the database.
+If ```self.find_by(name: username)``` evaluates to true, it returns the user in the database.
 If it evaluates to false, the method is called again until a correct entry is received.

 Another cool feature of the \|\| operator can be used to set values of variables: